Go to the Nature Institute’s home page

 The experiment can remind us how biologists commonly try to learn about life by severely disrupting it.
 But the current point is that, in this particular experiment, the transformation of the tail into an approximate limb cannot be the result of local causes, since the local environment of the fingers-to-be is a tail, not a limb.
 The power of transformation is, in a puzzling manner, holistic.
 The part is caught up within the whole and moves toward its new identity based, not merely on local determinants, but also on the form and character of a whole that is not yet physically all there.

 But how can this be?
-How can spatial position within a not yet fully realized form physically determine the future and proper sculpting of that form, and do so even when parts are surgically switched?
+How can spatial position within a not yet fully realized form physically determine the future and proper sculpting of that form, and do so even when parts are surgically jumbled?

 We find the same principle when we look at cascades of gene expression, such as the sequential expression of the various genes that have been said to “determine” left-right asymmetry of the vertebrate body.
 The normal expectation would be that if one blocks or changes the expression of earlier genes in the sequence, the disorder should accumulate and be magnified, perhaps explosively, in downstream gene expression, since proper cues for the later steps are missing.
 But